MASQ-Project/Node/node/docs/PORT_53.md

 Some Linux distributions (we know about Ubuntu Desktop >=16.04 and some versions of Mint, but there are probably others) come with an installed utility called `dnsmasq`.
 This utility is intended to let folks with small home LANs give intelligible names to their computers, printers, TVs, DVRs, mobile devices, and other Internet-enabled devices, rather than having to reference them by numeric IP address.
+You may instead have a distribution (for example Ubuntu 18.04) that uses `systemd-resolved` for this purpose.
+We'll generically call this dns caching.

-`dnsmasq` works by putting up a small DNS server on your local machine that fields name-resolution requests for things like "LivingRoomTV" and returns IP addresses like 192.168.0.47.
+Dns caching works by putting up a small DNS server on your local machine that fields name-resolution requests for things like "LivingRoomTV" and returns IP addresses like 192.168.0.47.
 This means that when you want to control your TV from upstairs, or watch its video feed, or whatever it allows you to do remotely, you can call it "LivingRoomTV" (or select it from a list) rather than having to remember its IP address (which may change unexpectedly).